CornellCSWiki/CornellCSWiki/contributing.md

 ### Forking

 What is all this Git nonsense anyways?
-We'll leave out the discussion of what Git is for now, but forking and pull requests are the model that Github uses for contributing.
-Note that what *Github* does isn't necessarily the same as what *open source projects in general* do!
+We'll leave out the discussion of what Git is for now, but forking and pull requests are the model that GitHub uses for contributing.
+Note that what *GitHub* does isn't necessarily the same as what *open source projects in general* do!

 In Git, all your code lives in a *repository*.
-A repository can be copied on Github by *forking* it.
+A repository can be copied on GitHub by *forking* it.
 You can then modify the code however you like.
 When you're ready to submit your changes back to the original, *upstream* repository, you create a *pull request*.
 A pull request is a set of changes that you, the owner of the fork, wants to send back to the upstream repository.

 ## Joining the Team